ENOT-AutoDL/onnx2torch/README.md

 - Is easy to extend – Write your own custom layer in PyTorch and register it with `@add_converter`;
 - Convert back to ONNX – You can convert the model back to ONNX using the `torch.onnx.export` function.

 If you find an issue, please [let us know](https://github.com/ENOT-AutoDL/onnx2torch/issues)!
 And feel free to create merge requests.

 Please note that this converter covers only a limited number of PyTorch / ONNX models and operations.
-Let us know which models you use or want to convert from onnx to torch [here](https://github.com/ENOT-AutoDL/onnx2torch/discussions).
+Let us know which models you use or want to convert from ONNX to PyTorch [here](https://github.com/ENOT-AutoDL/onnx2torch/discussions).

 ## Installation